Safal-hash/Safal-hash/README.md

 ## Hi there 👋

-I am Safal, an aspiring design engineering based in Toronto.
+I am Safal, an aspiring design engineer based in Toronto.
 I like building cool stuffs with smooth animations while keeping things simple. <br>

 **These days I’m focused on:**
 * React, TypeScript, Tailwind. <br>